RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 This ROM works with the __Mini__, __Micro__, and __Classic__ versions of the RC2014, with 32k of RAM.
 This is the ROM to choose if you want fast I/O from a standard RC2014, together with the capability to upload and run C or assembly programs from within MS Basic.

-__NOTE__ The `HexLoadr` Intel HEX program loader has been integrated inside MS Basic as the `HLOAD` keyword.

-ACIA 6850 interrupt driven serial I/O to run modified NASCOM Basic 4.7.
+ACIA 6850 interrupt driven serial I/O to run modified NASCOM Microsoft Basic 4.7.
 The receive interface has a 255 byte software buffer, together with highly optimised buffer management supporting the 68C50 ACIA receive double buffer.
 Receive hardware (RTS) flow control is provided.
 The transmit interface is also buffered, with direct cut-through when the 63 byte software buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.
 Use 115200 baud with 8n2.

-Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x8000`.
+Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM Jump Table, starting at `0x8000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described below.

 The goal of this extension to standard MS Basic is to load an arbitrary program in Intel HEX format into an arbitrary location in the Z80 address space, and allow you to start and use your program from NASCOM Basic.
 Your program can be created in assembler, or in C, provided the code is available in Intel HEX format.

+Additional BASIC statements `MEEK I,J` and `MOKE I` allow convenient editing of small assembly programs from the BASIC command line.

 ## Start up debugging